Sassi Punnu Fort: Excavation findings

 Based on the dating of these artifacts, Miri Qalat was found to have played a major role in the Indus Valley Civilization.
 Excavations in Trench I revealed that it was one of the westernmost sites of the civilization and played an important role in regional exchanges and trade.
 As was in close proximity to Sutkagen-dor and Sotka-Koh, two major maritime trading posts in coastal Kech-Makran, the site was a major stakeholder in maritime trade exchanges with the region and the Oman Peninsula.

 Furthermore, archaeo-botanical and archaeo-zoological analysis of the coast bordering Miri Qalat provided important data on the ancient environment and food economy of Kech-Makran as a whole.
 Dating and contextualization were aided by resources such as ethnographic observations of fishery activities from the region.
 Archaeologists, including Cecile Buquet, Jean Desse, Nathalie Desse-Berset, Aurore Didier, Vincent Marcon, Benjamin Mutin, and Margareta Tengberg, conducted a paleo-geographical reconstruction of the ancient terrain, land, rivers, and coastline to better understand past resource use.

 One of the main structural features discovered at the archaeological site of Miri Qalat was the presence of an irrigation system known as karez in Balochi.
 This system consists of an array of underground galleries that gather and store water from the ground at the foot of the lower lying mountains surrounding the valley.
 The presence of this rather complicated and advanced irrigation system is evidence of advanced human civilization and functionality as this was likely used to tend to agricultural practices in the area.

 Connections with the Uruk civilization have been discovered, such as the presence of the typical Beveled rim bowls.

 Significance of excavation

-Analyzing archaeological sites and excavations from the region of South Asia holds immense significance, particularly because it is one of the most neglected parts of the world in this regard.
-When looking at the country of Pakistan, one will note that it has some of the most poor forms of infrastructure even in urban parts of the country.
-Thus, countries like Pakistan and other developing nations, often lack the resources to excavate and preserve archaeological sites such as Miri Qalat.
-However, excavating and preserving such sites can offer immense cultural and historical insights about the region, and enrich one's understanding of civilization in South Asia.
+Analysing archaeological sites and excavations in South Asia is notable because it remains largely neglected.
+In Pakistan, infrastructure remains notably poor, even in urban areas.
+Thus, this and other developing nations often lack the resources to excavate and preserve archaeological sites such as Miri Qalat.
+However, excavating and preserving such sites can offer both cultural and historical insights about the region, and enrich the understanding of South Asian civilization.

 Excavation of the site of Miri Qalat has the potential to provide immense insight into human evolution and civilization.
 As it is one of the oldest accounts of urban civilization in South Asia, with its ties to the Indus Valley Civilization.
 Furthermore, this excavation has the potential to boost the nation's trade and economy, as the site predates even the pyramids of Egypt, representing some of the oldest and earliest human settlements in history.